sandhawke/keyed-set/README.md

 A KeyedSet() is very similar to a Set(), except:

-* When you add(), it wont do anything if there's already an element in the set with the same keystring value.
+* When you add(), it wont do anything if there's already an element in the set with the same key.

-* When you delete(), it looks for an element in the set with the same keystring value (there can't be more than one), and removes that.
+* When you delete(), it looks for an element in the set with the same key (there can't be more than one), and removes that.

 * When the set changes, events are emited

-In general, it computes the keystring as needed for each item using a function you provide (or JSON.stringify by default).
-If you happen to already have the keystring computed, you can pass it in, to save some work.
-While we call it "keystring", the key is also allowed to be a number.
+In general, it computes the key as needed for each item using the keyFunction you provide (or JSON.stringify by default).
+If you happen to already have the key computed, you can pass it in, to save some work.
+The key returned by keyFunction should be a string.

-Not surprisingly, the current implementation is a Map() where the key for a value is the keystring computed for that value, so you can also think of a KeyedSet as a very constrained kind of map.
+Not surprisingly, the current implementation is a Map() where the key for a value is what keyFunction returned for that value.
+So you can also think of a KeyedSet as a very constrained kind of map.

 ## Examples

-This uses the default keystring function, JSON.stringify:
+This uses the default keyFunction (JSON.stringify):

 ```js
 const KeyedSet = require('keyed-set')